libreswitch/ops/docs/qos_cli.md

 `no dwrr queue <0-7>`

 #### Description
-The **dwrr** command assigns the deficit weighted round robin algorithm and its byte weight to a queue.
+The `dwrr` command assigns the deficit weighted round robin algorithm and its byte weight to a queue.

-(Deficit weight round robin will apportion available bandwidth among all non-empty queues in relation to their queue weights.
-A product will either support deficit weighted round robin or weighted round robin but not both.
-Please refer to the specifications for the product.
+Deficit weight round robin apportions available bandwidth among all non-empty queues in relation to their queue weights.
+A product will either support deficit weighted round robin or weighted round robin, but not both.
+See the specifications for the product.

-The **no dwrr** command will only clear the algorithm for a queue when the algorithm already assigned is deficit weighted round robin.
+The `no dwrr` command only clears the algorithm for a queue when the algorithm already assigned is deficit weighted round robin.

 #### Authority
 All configuration users.